Mental health care (outpatient)

 - Physician assistants

 Medicare only covers the visits when they’re provided by a health care provider who accepts

-Part B covers outpatient mental health services, including services that are usually provided outside a hospital, like in these settings:
+Part B covers outpatient mental health services, including services that are usually provided outside a hospital, in these types of settings:

 - A doctor’s or other health care provider's office